Coronavirus recess to end for Nebraska Legislature; session to resume July 20

-LINCOLN — The long recess for the Nebraska Legislature will end in July.
+That goes for two of the top issues being debated before lawmakers suspended their work in March — property tax relief, and replacing the state’s main business incentive program.

+“We’re going to have to adjust expectations,” Ricketts said.
+“There’s not going to be as much money in the near term to be able to do the things we thought we would be able to do.”

-Speaker of the Legislature, State Sen. Jim Scheer of Norfolk, announced Monday that lawmakers will be called back to the State Capitol on July 20, though he reserved the right to change the date based on the status of the coronavirus outbreak in Nebraska.
+Earlier Monday, State Sen. Jim Scheer of Norfolk, the speaker of the Legislature, announced that state lawmakers will be called back to work on July 20 to resume the 2020 session, which was suspended on March 17 because of COVID-19 concerns.

-"This decision is based upon the current belief that Lincoln and Nebraska will have experienced their peak of COVID-19 cases and that there is not a resurgence mid-summer once restrictions have been loosened," Scheer said in an email to state senators.
-"Please keep in mind that I reserve the right to alter this ... should it appear best to do so."

-The Legislature abruptly halted the 2020 session on March 17 because of the quickly spreading coronavirus.
-Nineteen days were left in the 60-day session at that point.
-Then lawmakers came back during the week of March 23 to pass an $83.6 million emergency appropriation for the state's response to COVID-19.
+Scheer said he picked July 20 because of the “current belief” that the state would be past its peak of COVID-19 cases by then.
+But the speaker said he would amend the schedule if there is a resurgence of the virus in midsummer once restrictions have been loosened.

+Before the session was abruptly halted, senators were moving toward a high-stakes showdown over the perennial issue of high property taxes — a key priority of farm groups.
+That issue had been linked with a bill that would replace the state’s business incentive program, the Advantage Act, which was a top priority of the state’s business groups.

 “It will be to your benefit to look for a way to eliminate or minimize the general fund impact given the uncertainty of the economic forecast picture in mid-July,” he said.